Arvinnooli/OS-Task-Lister-using-Kernel-Module-master/README.md

 # OS-Task-Lister-using-Kernel-Module-ubuntu
-A project made as a part of the Operating System Course (UE20CS254) at PES University.
-The objective of the project was to demonstrate kernel module that lists all current tasks in a Linux system beginning from the init task
+An Assignment project made as a part of the Operating at PES University.
+The objective of the project was to demonstrate a kernel module that lists all current tasks in a Linux system

 ## Installation
 ```